 Through innovative education experiences, WSSC Water helps prepare the next generation for careers in engineering and environmental science.
 Our STEM programs bring WSSC Water staff members from a variety of backgrounds into the community to educate students about the science and technology behind drinking water production and wastewater treatment.
 They also introduce students to the variety of careers available in the water industry.

-Whether you're looking for a career day presentation, a tour of a wastewater treatment plant, or staff to serve as judges for your school's science or STEM fair we can help.
-To request a program, please fill out the WSSC Education Tours & Programs form and send completed forms to email@example.com.
+Whether you're looking for a school program, career-day presentation, tour of a water resource recovery facility or staff to serve as judges for your school's science or STEM fair, we can help.
+To request a program, please fill out the WSSC Water Education Tours & Programs form.
+See below for further descriptions of programs.

 Using hands-on learning activities, students explore the environmental impacts of FOG and how solutions used at home and school will keep Maryland’s waterways cleaner and sewer pipes free of FOG.

 The program covers how by-products of simple cooking can create contaminants that can clog pipes, restrict water flow and potentially result in sewer back-ups and overflows.
 These, in turn, can seep into recreational waterways, where they can harm aquatic life and cause risk of serious human illness.

 Through a partnership with the Prince George’s County School District every 6th-grade student in the county participates in a FOG lesson.
 Teachers outside PGCPS can request to have WSSC come to their class to lead the lesson by filling out the WSSC Education Tours & Programs form.